2025 Storm Events in Reno

 Roofing Materials for Reno

-Asphalt shingles remain the most popular choice in Reno, used on approximately 80% of residential roofs.
-Standard three-tab shingles provide an affordable option at $1.62-$2.63 per square foot, while architectural shingles offer enhanced durability and aesthetics.
-For Reno's climate, cool-roof shingles with reflective granules are highly recommended as they reduce heat absorption and help lower cooling costs.
-Expect 15-25 years of service life, though intense UV exposure may accelerate aging.
+Asphalt shingles remain the most popular choice in Reno, covering approximately 80 percent of residential roofs in the region.
+Standard three-tab shingles provide an accessible entry point, while architectural shingles offer enhanced durability and a more dimensional appearance.
+For Reno's high desert climate, cool-roof shingles with reflective granules are highly recommended as they reduce heat absorption and help lower cooling demands during intense summer months.
+Homeowners can expect 15-25 years of service life from quality asphalt shingles, though the intense UV exposure at elevation may accelerate aging compared to lower-altitude regions.

-Metal roofing excels in Reno's environment, offering superior performance that justifies the higher investment of $7.53-$9.86 per square foot.
-Standing seam metal roofs reflect solar heat, resist UV degradation, handle thermal expansion without damage, and shed snow effectively.
-With a lifespan of 40-60 years and minimal maintenance requirements, metal roofing provides excellent long-term value for Northern Nevada homeowners.
+Metal roofing has emerged as an excellent choice for Northern Nevada properties, offering superior performance that many homeowners find compelling for the long term.
+Standing seam metal roofs reflect solar heat effectively, resist UV degradation, handle thermal expansion without damage, and shed snow efficiently during winter months.
+With lifespans reaching 40-60 years and minimal maintenance requirements, metal roofing delivers exceptional long-term value for homeowners planning to stay in their properties.

-Clay and concrete tiles deliver exceptional longevity of 50-100 years and provide inherent fire resistance, an important consideration given regional wildfire risks.
-Priced at $7.58-$12.13 per square foot, tiles offer excellent heat resistance but require quality underlayment since water can penetrate beneath tiles.
-The weight of tile systems also requires adequate structural support.
+Clay and concrete tiles deliver exceptional longevity, often lasting 50-100 years with proper maintenance, and provide inherent fire resistance that's particularly important given regional wildfire risks.
+These materials offer excellent heat resistance and a distinctive southwestern aesthetic that complements many Reno neighborhoods.
+However, tile systems require quality underlayment since water can penetrate beneath tiles during heavy storms, and the weight demands adequate structural support.

 Roofing Permits in Reno